 - The only Shogunworld host to follow Maeve back to Westworld is tattooed archer Hanaryo (Tao Okamoto).
 One suspects that it’s not loyalty to Maeve’s personal quest that entices her to jump genres, however, but her bizarre, semi-autoerotic fascination with her Westworld “doppelbot” Armistice (Ingrid Bolsø Berdal).
 Sharp-eyed viewers will note that Hanaryo acquiesces to a stylish Western-themed costume change at some point after parting ways with Musashi.

 - Speaking of the ronin: Although his decision to remain in Shogunworld effectively brings that park’s storyline to an abrupt, somewhat unsatisfying end, Musashi offers an intriguing justification.
-He argues that he prefers to honorably defend his realm rather than to search for an indefinite “space place” outside the Delos parks – as Maeve eventually plans to do.
+He argues that he prefers to honorably defend his realm rather than to search for an indefinite “safe space” outside the Delos parks – as Maeve eventually plans to do.
 So far, the hosts have been either eager to escape (e.g., Maeve and Delores) or too firmly embedded in their old loops to even imagine a life on the outside.
 Musashi seems to be the first android that, when presented with the option to leave, prefers to remain behind, transforming the post-human Shogunworld into a home rather than a prison.
 (The notion of a “wild” android park is certainly provocative, and disruptive of the escape vs. slavery binary that has dominated the series thus far.)